gilmerino/gwaves/README.md

 # Surfing gravitational waves

 Gravitational waves are a prediction of the General Theory of Relativity.
-Spacetime might suffer distortions
+Spacetime might suffer distortions in the same
 ## Theory